chrisolido/cloudformation-templates/README.md

 For local development, make sure `docker` and `docker-compose` are installed.
 Then, simply go into the folder and run `docker-compose up`.

-It's advisable for any users to create their own `master.key` file in the `config` folder, as the repository does not contain one.
+It's advisable for any users to create their own `master.key` and `credentials.yml.enc` file in the `config` folder, as the repository does not contain a valid pair.
 You can then run `docker-compose build` to build your own Docker image and tag it for upload to a repository.

 ## Creating an EC2 Key Pair